lauragates1214/python-programming-algorithms/README.md

 **CS50x Problem Set 6: Readability**<br>
 *Calculates the approximate grade reading level for a text using the Coleman-Liau index.*<br>
 I also wrote Readability in C as part of CS50x Problem Set 1 (see repository Harvard-CS50-labs-problemsets-C).

-**CS50P Problem Set 3: Felipe's Taqueria**<br>
-*Enables a user to place an order, validates inputs against a menu dictionary, and displays the total cost of all items inputted thus far, until the user inputs control-d.*
 <br><br>

+**CS50P Problem Set 3: Grocery List**<br>
+*Prompts the user for grocery list items, one per line, until the user inputs control-d.
+It then outputs the grocery list in all uppercase, sorted alphabetically by item, prefixing each line with the number of times the user inputted that item.*
+<br><br>

 **CS50P Problem Set 3: Outdated**<br>
 *Prompts the user for a date, Anno Domini, in MM-DD-YYYY order, formatted like 9/8/1636 or September 8, 1636, with validation checks.
 It then outputs that same date in YYYY-MM-DD format.*
 <br><br>

-**CS50P Problem Set 3: Grocery List**<br>
+**CS50P Problem Set 3: Felipe's Taqueria**<br>
-*Prompts the user for grocery list items, one per line, until the user inputs control-d.
-It then outputs the grocery list in all uppercase, sorted alphabetically by item, prefixing each line with the number of times the user inputted that item.*
-<br><br>
+*Enables a user to place an order, validates inputs against a menu dictionary, and displays the total cost of all items inputted thus far, until the user inputs control-d.*
+<br><br

 **CS50P Problem Set 2: Vanity Plates**<br>
 *Validates a vanity plate entered by the user against four Massachusettes vanity plate requirements.*